Poems

 Claxton was pushing showbiz to brand new heights—

-spreading Black and Cuban music and dance along the way,
+spreading Black and Cuban music and burlesque dance along the way,

 “Harlem in Havana” washed away the tar mask